 You’ll also need to compile their primary care doctor’s contact information, and your parents end-of-life wishes, should there be a medical emergency.
 This information can help you assist in their healthcare management.

-Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), you need to get their written permission to receive medical information about them going forward.
+Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), you will need to get their written permission to receive medical information about them going forward.
 This way, you can help explain things to them, guide them with any decision-making, and can act as your parents’ advocate.

 In my mom’s case, because she was terminal, family decisions were made about hospice and other medical care.